intel/intel-extension-for-deepspeed/README.md

-# Intel Extension for DeepSpeed
+# Intel® Extension for DeepSpeed*
-Intel Extension for DeepSpeed is an extension that brings Intel GPU (XPU) support to DeepSpeed(https://github.com/Microsoft/DeepSpeed).
-It implements DeepSpeed Accelerator Interface as defined in https://github.com/microsoft/DeepSpeed/pull/2471.

-Intel Extension for DeepSpeed comes with the following components:
+Intel® Extension for DeepSpeed* is an extension that brings Intel GPU (XPU) support to DeepSpeed(https://github.com/Microsoft/DeepSpeed).
+It comes with the following components:
 1. DeepSpeed Accelerator Interface implementation
 2. DeepSpeed op builders implmentation for XPU
 3. DeepSpeed op builder kernel code

-DeepSpeed would automatically use Intel Extension for DeepSpeed when it is installed as a python package.
-After installation, models ported for DeepSpeed Accelerator Interface that run on DeepSpeed as in https://github.com/microsoft/DeepSpeed/pull/2471 could run on Intel GPU device.
+DeepSpeed would automatically use Intel® Extension for DeepSpeed* when it is installed as a python package.
+After installation, models ported for DeepSpeed Accelerator Interface that run on DeepSpeed could run on Intel GPU device.

 Usage:
-1. Install Intel Extension for DeepSpeed
+1. Install Intel® Extension for DeepSpeed*

 `python setup.py install`